pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 - Scale the TiDB cluster.
 - Pause or resume the cluster.

-### increase TiFlash component
+### Increase TiFlash component

-1. add tiflash config in components:
+1. Add TiFlash configuration in components:

     ```
         components = {